 - Doxepin

-Possible Defenses in Sleeping Pill DUI Cases
+Common Defenses in Sleeping Pill DUI Cases

 Often, it is possible to fight a DUI involving sleep medication.
 Common sleeping pill DUI defenses can be established by proving any of the following:

-- The police conducted an illegal vehicle stop.
+- The police conducted an illegal vehicle stop

-- The police lacked probable cause to arrest you for DUI.
+- The police lacked probable cause to arrest you for DUI

-- You were not driving, operating or in actual physical control of the car.
+- You were not driving, operating or in actual physical control of the car

-- The medication did not impair your ability to safely operate the car.
+- The medication did not impair your ability to safely operate the car

-- The state laboratory did not properly test your blood sample.
+- The state laboratory did not properly test your blood sample

 I have extensive trial experience with alcohol- and drug-related DUI defenses.
 I will thoroughly review the facts and evidence in your case to determine any legal defenses against your Ambien DUI charge.